Fiach-Dubh/BITCOIN-YouTube/README.md

 Live Streaming:

 You are welcome to schedule and publish livestreams of events and educational content so long as it follows the high quality standards outlined above.
+Be sure to reset the livestream key after finishing!

 *Checks and Balances*